Jeremy Hunt refuses to say Boris Johnson is an ‘honest man’

 Mr Hunt was the strongest opponent against Mr Johnson for the top job in the party in 2019 and has been touted as a possible candidate should there be another contest.

-On that prospect, he said: “I don’t rule out the return to frontline politics myself, but I don’t think now is the right moment.
+On that prospect, he said: “I don’t rule out a return to frontline politics myself, but I don’t think now is the right moment.

 “Britain has been the most robust member of the Western alliance in the face of the first major war in Europe in our lifetimes and I think the only person who would rejoice if we had a hiatus of several months in the leadership in Britain would be (Russian president) Vladimir Putin.”